fglock/Perlito/README-perlito5-JavaScript.md

 - do a native call on the method.
 - the argument list is the named array `List__` (that is, `@_`).
 - additional arguments can be used to pass out-of-band data, such as: caller(), wantarray()
-- the invocant is the first argument. "this" is not used.
+- the invocant is the first argument. `this` is not used.

 subroutine call
 - lookup the subroutine in the current namespace; follow the hierarchy until the CORE base class.
 - do a native method call.
 - the argument list is the named array `List__` (that is, `@_`).
 - additional arguments can be used to pass out-of-band data, such as: caller(), wantarray()
-- "this" is not used.
+- `this` is not used.

 Hash
 - native {} with perl5-specific getters and setters